Exploring the boundary of quantum correlations with a time-domain optical processor

 All the above observations make the search for a three-context GHZ-type paradox an interesting task.
 Towards this objective, our next contribution is to identify an exclusivity graph hosting such a paradox.
 According to \ref{thm:GHZ-exc}, the desired exclusivity graph $G$ has some fixed graph-theoretic constants, including an independence number of $\alpha(G)=2$ and a Lov\'asz number of $\vartheta(G)=3$; moreover, its graph complement should have a chromatic number of $\chi(\bar G)=3$, that is, $\bar G$ is triangle-free and three-colorable.
-We have identified the graph complement of the Perkel graph\,\cite{Perkel79} as shown in Fig.\,\ref{fig:exc}(c) as a competent candidate for the exclusivity graph.
-We also prove in the \methodsname\ section that these requirements cannot be satisfied by a strongly regular graph\,\cite{Bose63} which is highly symmetric and widely used in previous proofs of contextuality\,\cite{GHZ89,Cabello96}, thus posing further limitations to the existence of other examples.
+We have identified the graph complement of the Perkel graph\,\cite{Perkel79} as shown in Fig.\,\ref{fig:exc}(c) as a candidate for the exclusivity graph.
+The approach we use is to search across the graphs with known graph constants, and we do not know if a graph with fewer vertices exists that can satisfy the same conditions, due to the difficulty of traversing the exponentially many possible graphs.
+Nevertheless, we also prove in the \methodsname\ section that these requirements cannot be satisfied by a strongly regular graph\,\cite{Bose63} which is highly symmetric and widely used in previous proofs of contextuality\,\cite{GHZ89,Cabello96}, thus posing further limitations to the existence of other examples.

 Once the candidate exclusivity graph is determined, we can calculate the explicit form of the measurement events by representing them with a set of rays; each ray corresponds to the nondegenerate eigenstate of a projector.
 These rays form an orthogonal representation of the Perkel graph.
 The procedure for obtaining the orthogonal representation is to first determine the Gram matrix of the rays by semidefinite programming known as Lov\'asz optimization\,\cite{Lovasz79}, and then solve the individual rays by Cholesky decomposition and Gaussian elimination.
 The procedure will be extensively discussed in the \smname.
 We realized the semidefinite programming using a Python package \texttt{cvxopt} and the Cholesky decomposition using \texttt{Mathematica 11.2}.
-The proposed three-context GHZ-type paradox can be expressed as:
+Assuming perfect exclusivity as dictated by the exclusivity graph so the second term of Eq.\,(\ref{eq:CSW}) vanishes, the three-context GHZ-type paradox can be expressed as: